-Diabetic foot syndrome is formed against the background of a long course of diabetes mellitus and is the result of a complex interaction of neuropathic, angiopathic, and metabolic factors immune consistently disrupt the integrity of tissues, microcirculation and the regenerative potential of the skin and subcutaneous fat.
-The basis of the pathological process is diabetic peripheral neuropathy, which of develops as a result chronic hyperglycemia and ischemia, leading to damage to Schwann cells. axonal degeneration and impaired conduction of impulses.
-Loss of sensitivity contributes to microtraumatization, and disturbance of autonomic innervation causes dry skin, cracks, and increased susceptibility to secondary infection [4, 7, 12].
+Diabetic foot syndrome is formed against the background of a long course of diabetes mellitus and is the result of a complex interaction of neuropathic, angiopathic, metabolic factors immune and consistently disrupt the integrity of tissues, microcirculation and the regenerative potential of the skin and subcutaneous fat.
+The basis of the pathological process is diabetic peripheral neuropathy, develops as a result of chronic hyperglycemia and ischemia, leading to damage to Schwann cells, axonal degeneration and impaired conduction of nerve impulses.
+Loss contributes sensitivity to microtraumatization, and disturbance of autonomic innervation causes dry skin, cracks, and increased susceptibility secondary infection [4, 7, 12].

-Along with the neuropathic component, angiopathy plays a key role in the development of diabetic foot syndrome, manifested by thickening of the basement membrane, a decrease in the vasodilator response and a violation of the rheological properties of the blood.
-This leads to a critical decrease in tissue perfusion and hypoxia, in which all phases of wound healing are disrupted, from chemotaxis and angiogenesis to proliferation remodeling.
-The resulting ischemia reduces the activity of fibroblasts and macrophages, inhibits collagen synthesis, and inhibits capillary growth, which contributes to the formation of chronic ulcerative-necrotic defects [3, 8, 14].
+Along with the neuropathic component, angiopathy plays a key role in development of diabetic foot syndrome, manifested by thickening of the basement membrane, a decrease in the vasodilator response and a violation of the rheological properties of the blood.
+This leads to a critical decrease in tissue perfusion and hypoxia, in which all phases of wound healing are disrupted, from chemotaxis and angiogenesis proliferation and remodeling. resulting ischemia reduces the activity of fibroblasts and macrophages, inhibits collagen synthesis, and inhibits capillary growth, which contributes to the formation of chronic ulcerative-necrotic defects [3, 8, 14].

-Immune disorders in diabetic foot syndrome include decreased neutrophil activity, impaired phagocytosis, and deficiency of local cytokine regulation, which makes it difficult to limit infection and contributes to the progression of Microbial purulent processes. wound seeding. biofilm formation. and the presence of multidrug-resistant microflora are of particular importance, especially in patients with concomitant chronic renal failure, which is confirmed by a number of clinical observations [2, 9, 11].
-Against this background, tissue necrosis increases, spreading through the fascial spaces. leading to the formation of phlegmon, osteomyelitis and, in severe cases, the need for amputation.
+Immune disorders in diabetic foot syndrome include decreased neutrophil activity, impaired phagocytosis, and deficiency of local cytokine regulation, which makes it difficult to limit infection and contributes to the progression of purulent processes.

+Microbial wound seeding, biofilm formation, and the presence of multidrug-resistant microflora are of particular importance, especially in patients with concomitant chronic renal failure, which is confirmed by a number of clinical observations [2, 9, 11].
+Against this background, tissue necrosis increases, spreading through the fascial spaces, leading to the formation of phlegmon, osteomyelitis and, in severe cases, the need for amputation.

-diabetic foot syndrome is multifactorial complication formed at the intersection of neurogenic, vascular and disorders. aggravated immune combination with other diabetic complications, in particular, nephropathy.
+diabetic foot syndrome multifactorial complication formed at the intersection of neurogenic, vascular and disorders. aggravated immune combination with other diabetic complications, in particular, nephropathy.
 These features require early detection of foot lesions, assessment of the degree of ischemia, and aggressive complex therapy with the participation of a multidisciplinary team [5, 6, 10, 13].